 Later, after a brief rest break at Okaukuejo we drove back to Nebrownii to find that the lion pair were at the same spot but there was no sign of the second male.
 We sat at the waterhole watching Oryx, Springbok, Zebra and Ostrich come and go.
 Then, the two lions went on the move, heading east parallel with the main road.

 The lioness disappeared from view and the male dropped down to stare into a drainage culvert.
 He then climbed back up the embankment to roar at the occupants of any cars that stopped.
 As soon as the lions appeared, every Springbok and Oryx near the waterhole turned and stared, ready to race off if the predators headed in their direction.

 The Black-backed Jackals are never far away if there`s even a remote chance of a meal.

-I learnt that the local pride use the culverts to shelter from the heat of the sun and will often stash newly born cubs inside.
-Even if the lions aren`t around, hyenas like to move in - not the best spot to change a wheel if you`re unlucky enough to get a puncture here!
+I learnt that the local lion pride use these culverts to shelter from the heat of the sun and will often stash newly born cubs inside.
+Even if the big cats aren`t around, hyenas are likely to move in - not the best spot to change a wheel if you`re unlucky enough to get a puncture here!